-During the 1970s multi-storey residential blocks were constructed between Site D and Site A. The 1991 map above shows the new blocks beside retained terraced housing to the east of the sites.
-In 2008 the area to the west of the site across the canal was redeveloped.
+The Regents Canal and Limehouse cut were By the late 19th century the area had been fully During the 1970s multi-storey residential blocks developed with terraced housing.
+The London were constructed between Site D and Site A. The 1991 map above shows the new blocks beside bomb damage maps show the sites have suffered only minor blast damage, despite the surrounding retained terraced housing to the east of the sites. area being heavily bombed.
+The area remained In 2008 the area to the west of the site across the canal was redeveloped.